Failure Modes of LLMs for Causal Reasoning on Narratives: Synthetic Data Experiments

-``generate \emph{n} events that are anticausal, for example the first event could be cancer and the second event could be a longer life because in reality, cancer causes a shorter life.
-Make it so each of the \emph{n} events are anticausal in this way such that the next event is actually the opposite of what it should be.
-For 3 events we might have 1.Rain 2.Plants Die 3.Increased Oxygen"
+``generate a pair of events that are anticausal (an event causing the opposite of the normal effect), for example the first event could be cancer and the second event could be a longer life because in reality, cancer causes a shorter life.
+Make sure the events generated are not already in $E$." \\ This is repeated as many times as is necessary